davo/awesome-react-framer-x/readme.md

 React components on Framer X can be written in **`TypeScript`** and/or **`ES6`**.

-If you want to get started with React:
+### Getting started with React

 -   [React Docs](https://reactjs.org/docs/getting-started.html) - Make sure to check out the new React Docs.
 It's an overview of the most useful resources, including the [Intro to React](https://reactjs.org/tutorial/tutorial.html) tutorial.
--   [ES6 / React Cheatsheet](https://paper.dropbox.com/doc/ES6-React-Cheatsheet--Aa2OCPSNOAnhyUDegf4TpoAXAg-Th7joG9fFSSiyZgOFYqj6) – [Koen Bok](https://twitter.com/koenbok/), founder of Framer, made a super useful intro to ES6 & React for designers, covering all the essential parts [variables, functions, components, CSS, JSX and more].
+-   [ES6 / React Cheatsheet](https://paper.dropbox.com/doc/ES6-React-Cheatsheet--Aa2OCPSNOAnhyUDegf4TpoAXAg-Th7joG9fFSSiyZgOFYqj6) by [Koen Bok](https://twitter.com/koenbok/), founder of Framer, made a super useful intro to ES6 & React for designers, covering all the essential parts [variables, functions, components, CSS, JSX and more].

--   [React for Designers](https://designcode.io/react-for-designers), made by [@meng_to](https://twitter.com/MengTo), a comprehensive guide intended for designers, covering everything from CSS styling to deploying your first React application.
+### For advanced React & Framer X users

+- Checkout the paper doc [An (Advanced) Guide to Code Components](https://paper.dropbox.com/doc/An-Advanced-Guide-to-Code-Components--AkrUh5o0qsAMw39IZj21hI0xAg-RYstwIIkmNbB5jPEQdgGz) by [Steve Ruiz](https://github.com/steveruizok/).

 ## Table of Contents